 As the provider we do not store any information about you or the video chats.
 Nothing is logged or saved/recorded.
 The logging level is reduced to such an extent that not even the IP addresses of the users are recorded.

 However, each Jitsi server stores a minimum of data in the local storage of a web browser.
 The local storage is a modern form of so the called cookies.
 The stored data make the usage of Jitsi more comfortable and they comprise e.g. the recently visited conferences and the display name of a user within a conference.

 Any NAT client can determine its pulic IP address using an STUN server and can thereby establish a direct connection between participants.
-For technical reasons both Jitsi servers operated by us are using different STUN servers:
+Our two Jitsi servers are configured slighly differently:

 If you do not trust us as the provider, you also have the possibility of hosting your own Jitsi Meet instance.

 Email address, passwort and full firstname and lastname.
 Cookies are used during a wiki session of a registered user to grant a fluent session.
 Furthermore, a change history is stored when editing any wiki page.